-Looking for the best blog ad networks in today's market?
-After years of experience and experimentation, here are the best blogging ad networks I recommend using to host ads on your site (and generate more ad revenue).
+Looking for the best blog ad networks What about the current market?
+After years of experience and experimentation, here are the best blog advertising networks I recommend using to host ads on your site (and generate more advertising revenue).

-In this guide, we'll also cover whether blogging ads still make money (and how much you can expect to make based on your traffic levels), so let's do it.
+In this guide, we'll also address the question of whether blog ads still make money (and how much you can expect to earn depending on your traffic levels), so let's do that.

 There's something really exciting about Create a blog - that feeling you get when you take a creative idea and turn it into something real.

-It's even more exciting when you can turn that blog into a business and start making real money from blogging.
-For many people, this combination of doing something they love and earning a living (or even just a profitable side hustle) is well worth the time and energy spent on it.
+It's even more exciting when you can turn that blog into a business and start actually making money from blogging.
+For many people, this combination of doing something they love and earning a living (or even just a profitable side hustle) is well worth the time and energy invested.

-If you're relatively new to blogging, or looking for other ways to monetize your growing readership, you've probably considered running ads on your blog.
-To be completely honest, there are a lot of different views (and opinions) on blog ads, and while it's not personally my favorite monetization method, there are still plenty of reasons why. why joining a blogging advertising network can be a great decision for your business.
+If you're relatively new to blogging, or if you're looking for other ways to monetize your growing readership, you've probably considered running ads on your blog.
+To be perfectly honest, there are many different perspectives (and opinions) on blog advertising, and while it's not personally my preferred monetization method, there are still plenty of reasons why joining a blog advertising network can be a great decision for your business.

-If you want to make money from blog ads, I have compiled the best ad networks on the blogs available in the market today, so you can start better monetizing your content.
+If you want to make money from blog ads, I've compiled the best ad networks on the blogs available on the market today, so that you can start to better monetize your content.

-Before we dive into this analysis of the best blogging advertising networks on the market this year, I would like to answer a few pertinent questions.
-If you want to read my answers, just click on the question to expand it – if not, you can jump straight to the start of our list below.
+Before we dive into this analysis of the best blog advertising networks on the market this year, I'd like to answer a few relevant questions.
+If you'd like to read my answers, simply click on the question to expand it—otherwise, you can skip directly to the beginning of our list below.

-Before I introduce each of the top blogging ad networks, I want to take a few moments to explain why I no longer use ads on my site.
-As a new blogger and for many years I ran ads on my blog, but as I developed my brand and found different strategies to monetize my content, I gradually removed that part of my income.
+Before presenting each of the best blog advertising networks, I'd like to take a moment to explain why I no longer use ads on my site.
+As a new blogger, and for many years, I ran ads on my blog, but as I developed my brand and found different strategies to monetize my content, I gradually eliminated this part of my revenue.

-It doesn't make sense to me to continue using ads on my blog, even though I've used them to generate revenue for several years.
-Here are the top three reasons why I no longer use ads on my site.
+For me, it doesn't make sense to continue using ads on my blog, even though I used them to generate income for several years.
+Here are the three main reasons why I no longer use ads on my site.

 1. Blog ad revenue is low compared to my other revenue sources

-The main reason I don't use blog ads today is that they don't pay as much as the other revenue streams I've invested in building my blog over the years. .
+The main reason I don't use blog ads today is that they don't generate as much revenue as the other income streams I've invested in building my blog over the years.

 The income you can generate with blog ads is quite small compared to many other sources of income for publishers in all types of blogging niches and industries.
-Even with 400-000 monthly readers, the maximum I was earning from my blog advertising network was around $500-000 per month.
-Don't get me wrong, $1 a month is real money and it can make a significant difference to someone's monthly budget.
+Even with 400,000 to 500,000 monthly readers, the most I earned from my blog advertising network was around $1,500 to $2,000 per month.
+Understand me, $2,000 a month is real money and can make a significant difference to someone's monthly budget.

-There's nothing to be disappointed about, but when my blog's overall revenue started hitting $50 a month a few years ago, I could see that the performance of ads placed on my blog was far less than what I was earning compared to affiliate programs I recommend to my readers and selling my own digital products (like my own blogging courses and books), to name a few other channels.
+There's no reason to be disappointed, but when my blog's overall revenue started to reach $50,000 a month a few years ago, I could see that the return on ads placed on my blog was far less than what I was earning from affiliate programs I recommend to my readers and from selling my own digital products (like my own blogging courses and books), to name just a few other channels.

 2. Ads on blogs can divert readers from your content (poor usability).

-This brings me to the second big reason why I no longer run ads on my blog.
-Ads on blogs have never been a big part of my income, so it wasn't hard for me to part with them, but I also realized that the way I ran ads could sometimes put off my readers.
+This brings me to the second major reason why I no longer run ads on my blog.
+Blog ads never represented a large portion of my income, so it wasn't difficult for me to get rid of them, but I also realized that the way I was running the ads could sometimes put my readers off.

-I realized one day that, personally, websites that are full of advertisements annoy me.
+I realized one day that, personally, websites riddled with ads annoy me.
 So much so that I usually leave a site and try to find my answers elsewhere if there are too many ads on the page.

-Most people will support a well-placed ad that fits visually into the overall feel of your blog, but an ad-heavy article can lead to a high bounce rate and fewer visitors.
-So even if you make some income from your blog ads, you may be losing money from other, much higher-paying revenue streams if you invest in optimizing your blog for those channels instead.
+Most people will tolerate a well-placed ad that visually integrates with the overall feel of your blog, but an article cluttered with ads can lead to a high bounce rate and decreased traffic.
+Therefore, even if you generate some revenue from your blog's ads, you risk losing money from other, much more lucrative revenue streams if you invest in optimizing your blog for those channels instead.

 Ads on blogs can slow down the overall performance of your website.

-A third major reason I don't use blog ads anymore is that they can really affect the loading speed of your pages, leading to what can often be a bad experience for readers and much higher bounce rates. students.
-When a website uses advertisements, the loading time can be significantly increased, especially when multiple advertisements are placed in a single blog post.
+A third major reason why I no longer use ads on blogs is that they can significantly impact page load speed, often resulting in a poor reader experience and much higher bounce rates.
+When a website uses ads, load times can increase considerably, especially when multiple ads are placed within the same blog post.

-Every blogging advertising network you join works by injecting a code into your blog (probably on every page of your site).
-This naturally makes your blog pages slower to load than they would otherwise.
+Each blog advertising network you join works by injecting code into your blog (probably on every page of your site).
+This naturally makes your blog pages slower to load than they would otherwise be.

-When I recently did a major overhaul of my blog layout, I made the decision to optimize everything for super-fast loading speeds.
-I wanted there to be absolutely no performance-related reason for readers to turn away from my blog because of how fast my content loads for them.
+When I recently undertook a major redesign of my blog's layout, I made the decision to optimize everything for ultra-fast loading speeds.
+I wanted to ensure there was absolutely no performance-related reason for readers to abandon my blog due to the loading speed of my content.

-Long loading time can also affect best practices of SEO of your blog, also known as search engine optimization.
-Slow websites don't rank as highly on Google, and I didn't want to give any reason why my content shouldn't be at the top of Google's search results.
+A long loading time can also negatively impact your blog's SEO best practices, also known as search engine optimization.
+Slow websites don't rank as highly on Google, and I didn't want to give any reason why my content shouldn't appear at the top of Google's search results.

 If you are concerned about the loading speed of your pages, use the Google's Lighthouse suite of free tools for information and practical tips on how you can improve your blog's performance.

-Quick explanation of why I don't use ads
+A quick explanation of why I don't use advertising

-All of these factors together made it a no-brainer for me to rebuild my blog around an ad-free experience:
+All these factors combined made it obvious to me to rebuild my blog around an ad-free experience:

-1. did not result in a significant loss of overall revenue (compared to the whole table)
+1. did not result in a significant loss of overall revenue (compared to the entire table)

-2. Improved reader experience when viewing my content.
+2. Improving the reader experience when viewing my content.

 3. Clear and measurable benefits in terms of how fast my website loads.

-That's not to say you shouldn't consider joining good blogging advertising networks, but rather that my decision was made consciously, based on years of experience and the gradual growth of my activity here.
+This is not to say that you should not consider joining good blog advertising networks, but rather that my decision was made with full knowledge of the facts, based on years of experience and the gradual growth of my business here.

 Why blog ads might be a good fit for you

-I've explained in detail why I don't use ads on my blog, but that doesn't mean they're irrelevant.
-As I said above, I used ads on my blog for several years before I decided to disable this revenue channel.
+I've explained in detail why I don't use ads on my blog, but that doesn't mean they're pointless.
+As I mentioned earlier, I used ads on my blog for several years before deciding to disable that revenue stream.

-Advertisements can be very useful, especially for beginner bloggers, and may also be suitable for your blog.
-Here are a few quick reasons why you might consider joining a blog ad network and hosting tasteful ads on your site:
+Advertising can be very useful, especially for beginner bloggers, and may also be a good fit for your blog.
+Here are a few quick reasons why you might consider joining a blog advertising network and hosting tasteful ads on your site:

-• It's easy to start using blog ads : One of the main reasons to use ads on a blog is that it is very simple to get started, implement the placements and start seeing a return (if you have readers coming to your blog) .
-You don't have to put in extra work on your blog content, direct people to affiliate links, and you don't have to make your own product to make money.
-Blog ads are one of the easiest ways to start generating revenue from your site.
+• It's easy to start using blog ads One of the main reasons to use ads on a blog is that it's very easy to get started, implement the placements, and begin seeing a return (if you have readers visiting your blog).
+You don't have to put in extra work on your blog content, direct people to affiliate links, or create your own product to make money.
+Blog ads are one of the simplest ways to start generating revenue from your site.

-• It can be a good first step towards an income : Because it's one of the easiest forms of monetization, it's an especially good choice for new bloggers.
-Even if you won't get a ton of visitors to your blog at first, you'll be able to make a small return on your traffic — and a whole lot more once you really nail your blog marketing efforts.
-You also don't need to spend time finding the right affiliates to promote, or creating content designed to convert effectively for a particular purpose.
+• This could be a good first step towards an income Because it's one of the easiest forms of monetization, it's a particularly attractive option for new bloggers.
+Even if you don't get a ton of visitors to your blog at first, you'll be able to see a small return on your traffic—and much more once you've really nailed your blog marketing efforts.
+You also don't need to spend time finding the right affiliates to promote or creating content designed to convert effectively for a specific purpose.

-• This is true passive income : With blog ads, you can earn money just for driving traffic to your blog.
-It doesn't require any extra effort (apart from making sure you continue to promote your blog content and bringing in readers), and can be one of the most passive types of blogging income you can monetize.
+• This is a true form of passive income.
+With blog ads, you can earn money simply by driving traffic to your blog.
+This requires no extra effort (other than making sure you keep running your blog). promote your blog content and to attract readers), and may be one of the most passive types of blog income you can monetize.

 Payments for blog ads don't all work the same way, and depending on which blog advertising network you use, you can get paid for different blog goals and structures.
 Here are some of the different ways most blog advertising networks determine payments to publishers:

-• Cost per impression (CPM) : Payment is based on a fixed amount for every 1 views of an ad.
+• Cost per impression (CPM) Payment is based on a fixed amount for every 1,000 views of an advertisement.

-• Cost per engagement (CPE) : Paid when visitors complete a desired engagement, such as directly engaging with an ad.
+• Cost per engagement (CPE) Paid when visitors make a desired engagement, such as directly engaging with an advertisement.

-• Cost per action (CPA) : Paid when users perform a certain action, such as buying a product or completing a online form to get more information.
+• Cost per action (CPA) Paid when users perform a certain action, such as buying a product or filling out a form to get more information.

-• Fixed or flat rate pricing : Payment of a fixed rate for the insertion of an advertisement on your blog (usually for a clearly defined duration), and you are paid the same way regardless of the impressions, actions or levels of engagement on The advertisement.
+• Fixed or flat rate pricing : Payment of a fixed rate for the insertion of an advertisement on your blog (usually for a clearly defined period), and you are paid the same way regardless of impressions, actions or levels of engagement on the advertisement.

-Most blog ad networks pay publishers based on a CPM model that rewards you for the number of impressions their ads receive on your site.
+Most blog advertising networks pay publishers on a CPM basis, which rewards you for the number of impressions their ads receive on your site.

-Now, let's dive into my pick of the best blogging ad networks for this year.
-Depending on your own blog's situation, some networks may be more relevant than others.
-For example, if you have very few readers on your blog, you may not (yet) be able to benefit from certain networks.
+Now, let's dive into my picks for the best blog advertising networks this year.
+Depending on your blog's situation, some networks may be more relevant than others.
+For example, if you have very few readers on your blog, you might not (yet) be able to benefit from certain networks.

-I'll walk you through the requirements for each of these blogging advertising networks, along with their pros and cons, so you can choose the blogging advertising network that best suits your goals today.
+I will outline the requirements for each of these blog advertising networks, along with their advantages and disadvantages, so that you can choose the blog advertising network that best suits your goals today.

 1. mediavine